Air Board (Australia): Reorganising the Air Force

-The RAAF underwent major organisational change under Jones' replacement as CAS, Air Marshal Sir Donald Hardman, between October 1953 and February 1954, when it transitioned from the wartime area command structure to a functional control system.
+The RAAF underwent major organisational change under Jones' replacement as CAS, Air Marshal Sir Donald Hardman, RAF, between October 1953 and February 1954, when it transitioned from the wartime area command structure to a functional control system.
 This resulted in the establishment of Home (operational), Training, and Maintenance Commands.
 Some on the Air Board were unsure of the efficacy of a functional command system given the breadth of the country and the relatively small size of the RAAF, but Hardman had the support of the Minister for Air, William McMahon, and the board eventually ratified the structural changes.
 Hardman had also observed that the terms "Air Board" and "Air Force Headquarters" (whose staff numbered over 1,300) were used synonymously to describe the RAAF's highest authority.
 Finding the roles of the board, the headquarters and the department to be blurred, he directed that Air Force Headquarters be absorbed by the Department of Air, through which the Air Board would now control its assets.
-In 1954, the position of Finance Member was supplanted by the Secretary of the Department of Air.
+In 1954, the position of FM was supplanted by the Secretary of the Department of Air.
 The functional commands were revised in 1959.
-Home Command was renamed Operational Command, and Training and Maintenance Commands merged to become Support Command.
+The board approved renaming Home Command to Operational Command, and merging Training and Maintenance Commands into Support Command.
 The Air Board reiterated that policies were the responsibility of the Department of Air, and implementing those policies the responsibility of the commands.
-The board and its support staff relocated from Melbourne to Russell Offices in Canberra between 1959 and 1961.
+The board and its staff progressively relocated from Melbourne to Russell Offices in Canberra between 1959 and 1961.